Level 1: "Just the Basics, Please." $100

 What forms of payment do you accept?

 We like to keep this simple.
-We accept cash and credit cards via Square, and we also accept PayPal.
-Credit Cards will include a 4% credit card processing fee.
+We accept cash.
+And we accept credit cards via Square, and we also accept PayPal.
+Square and Credit Card transactions will include a 4% credit card processing fee.
 No checks, please.

 How much do your services cost?

 As you can see above, we offer several complete wedding/renewal-of-vows packages starting at $100.

 While a wedding Officiant cost can vary depending on where you are in the country, along with a number of other factors, the average cost in the U.S. is $300.

 Does Cherished Memory Weddings supply a venue or wedding location?

 No, we do not, except for the "Just The Basics" ceremony.
 We do supply a location for that one.